96boards/website/README.md

 ---
 ```

-### Step 3 - Add product images
+#### Step 3 - Add product images

 Please add product images to the images/ sub folder inside the folder for your board.
 Make sure to `optimize` these images as best as possible to reduce the overhead on users when loading your product page.
 The first image that you add to the front matter will be the one that is used on the homepage/product index pages.
 Therefore you should ensure that this image is optimized whilst also being a relatively high resolution so that your product is displayed correctly.

-Below you can see example of the product_images front matter value that you need to change to match your product images that you add to the images subfolder.
+Below you can see example of the product_images front matter value that you need to change to match your product images that you add to the images sub-folder.

 ```yaml
 ---